govu/govu/README.md

 Govu
 ========================
-Single layer for web development.
-Use javaScript for: database, back-end and front-end layer
+Govu is a platform where you can build web apps with your favourite scripting language, Javascript for both backend & frontend.
+Also, Govu abstracts out database completely from web development.

+Developing web apps with Govu is so simple and fast.

 ## Highlights ##

-- Single language,Javascript for both backend & frontend
+- Single language: Javascript, for both backend & frontend
 - Forget about database & queries.
-Just create your data models.
+Just create your data model classes.
 - MVC pattern
 - Super fast, super light